xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 description:
 ---

-You can link Test Cases to Jira issues and view them in both Katalon TestOps and Jira.
+You can link Test Cases to Jira Requirements and view them in both Katalon TestOps and Jira.

 > Requirements:
 >